 The authors then looked at hereditary factors that influence HIV tolerance.
 They looked at the genetic differences that are known to be associated with HIV resistance and asked if they were also associated with tolerance.
 The answer was an overwhelming "no," confirming the expectation that resistance and tolerance are biologically distinct phenomena.

 However, a gene that is involved in resistance also appears to be involved in tolerance.
 HLA-B gene, which encodes a protein involved in recognition of pathogens by the immune system varies considerably between individuals.
 Although some of these variants are known to affect a person's resistance to HIV, the authors found other variants of the same gene correlated with tolerance.

 So this game key in the immune system appears to influence both tolerance and resistance, but in different ways.

-Surprisingly, there seemed to be nothing between tolerance and resistance - this was expected from other studies, but it seemed that this cohort of patients with HIV, tolerance and resistance could be independent or walk side by side.
+Surprisingly, there seemed to be nothing between tolerance and resistance - this was expected from other studies, but it seemed that in this cohort of people with HIV, tolerance and resistance could be independent or go hand in hand.

-The authors state that "these findings add to our understanding of how the" hosts The most exciting thing about tolerance is that "tolerated infections and could open new avenues for the treatment of infections." - Unlike resistance - is expected to form to be "the proof of evolution."
-One of the problems with getting resistance to a virus, either naturally or with the use of drugs is that is in the interest of the virus to develop evasive tactics that circumvent the resistance mechanism.
-However, the virus tolerance is such that the human host viral evolution should not be a problem.
+The authors state that “these findings add to our understanding of how“ hosts ”tolerated infections and could open new avenues for treating infections.”
+The most exciting thing about tolerance is that - as opposed to resistance - it is expected to be “evolution-proof.”
+One of the problems with gaining resistance to a virus, either naturally or using drugs, is that it is in the virus's interest to develop evasive tactics that circumvent the resistance mechanism.
+However, the tolerance of the virus is such that viral evolution of the human host should not be a problem.